hackermanzz/Notes-for-SMW/Topic2.md

             - All trees use the same global catalog
             - Domains enable administrator of commonly associated objects, such as accounts and other resources, within a forest
             - Two-way transitive trusts are automatically confugred between domains within single forest
+            - A forest provides a means to relate trees that use a contigous namespace in domains within each tree.
+            - The advantage of joining trees into one forest is that all domains will share the same schema and global catalog
     - Trees
+        - Contains one or more domains that are in a common relationship
+        - Domains are represented in a contiguous namespace and can be in a hierarchy
+        - Two-way trust relationships exist between parent
     - Domains
     - Organizational unit
     - Site Objects